genesis-community/bosh-genesis-kit/MANUAL.md

 # History

+Version 1.7.0 primarily removes static IPs and consolidates the `access` and `router` instance groups, without updating any software or behavior.

 Version 1.6.0 is based on changes up to v9.5.0 of the cf-deployment release

 Version 1.5.0 completely removes usage of consul, instead relying on BOSH DNS.